nexusvc/ccg-sales-api/README.md

 ```

 ### Selecting Products
 Products can be attached to the order object similar to a payable.
-You can filter products by passing params as shown in section `List Products in Category` but you may also filter those returned items using a collection and then using the `addToOrder($ccg->order)` method will push that product into the order object.
-You may also use `addProduct($product)` method on the order object.
+You can filter products by passing params as shown in section List Products in Category but you may also filter those returned items using a collection and then using the `addToOrder($ccg->order)` method on the product will push that product into the order object passed by reference.
+You may also use `addProduct($product)` method on the order object to directly push a product.

 ```php
 // Include the Library